 SOUTHBRIDGE — Locals with uncontained trash or whose trash toters sit at the curb before or after designated times may soon be fined by the town.

 Starting May 1, solid waste violations are slated to result in citations of up to $200 to tenants, landlords, multi-family property owners, single family property owners, commercial property owners, and owners of vacant land.
 There are a number of potential infractions that may result in a 21D violation, including uncontained trash or recycling, bulk items or toters at the curb “outside the allotted window,” or the placement of items such as tires, televisions, household hazardous waste, and other banned items.
+Why not hire a skip bin hire company like this skip bin hire in Canberra to handle all the waste types you need help with?

 According to the Board of Health’s code regulations, property owners are responsible for supplying appropriate containers for waste and recycling while occupants are responsible for the proper placement of garbage in receptacles.